All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Is Thymosin Alpha-1?

 Thymosin Alpha-1 (Ta1) is a 28-amino-acid peptide originally isolated from the thymus gland.
-It plays a critical role in immune system regulation, supporting the maturation of T-cells, activating dendritic cells, and enhancing natural killer cell function.
-A synthetic version is approved in over 35 countries for hepatitis and immune support, and it is available in the United States through physician-supervised compounding protocols.
+It matters in immune system regulation, supporting the maturation of T-cells, activating dendritic cells, and enhancing natural killer cell function.
+A synthetic version is approved in over 35 countries for hepatitis and immune support, and it's available in the United States through physician-supervised compounding protocols.

 While Ta1 is primarily recognized for its systemic immune benefits, its effects on gut-associated lymphoid tissue (GALT) and intestinal immunity have drawn increasing attention from researchers and clinicians working with gastrointestinal conditions.